 R29: 1 sc, (1 hdc, 1 dc) in the next stitch, (1 dc, 1 tr) in the next stitch, 1 dtr, (1 tr, 1 dc) in the next stitch, (1 dc, 1 hdc) in the next stitch, 1 sc, 10 sc, 1 sc, (1 hdc, 1 dc) in the next stitch, (1 dc, 1 tr) in the next stitch, 1 dtr, (1 tr, 1 dc) in the next stitch, (1 dc, 1 hdc) in the next stitch, 1 sc.

-Now we’ll work around the edges to smooth everything out.
+Now we’ll work around the edges to smooth everything out for our crochet book cover.
 Start with 28 sc along the first side of the panel.
 When you reach the last stitch of row 1, make a sc increase, followed by 22 sc, then another sc increase.
 Continue with 28 sc on the other side.
 At the top, we’ll form the cat’s ears: 5 sc, (1 sc, 1 hdc, 1 sc) in the next stitch, 20 sc, (1 sc, 1 hdc, 1 sc) in the next stitch, 5 sc.
 Don’t cut the yarn yet — we’ll use it to sew the front and back panels together.
 Be sure to make the back panel first.

 The Back Panel -Crochet Book Sleeve